-The Government has committed to half rough sleeping numbers in England by the end of 2022 and to eliminate rough sleeping numbers all together by 2027.
-Whilst the numbers sleeping rough in the district have been low compared to other areas, there is the potential for rough sleeping numbers to increase as more people become threatened with homelessness during and after the pandemic.
+The Government committed to halve rough sleeping numbers in England by the end of 2022 and to eliminate rough sleeping numbers all together by 2027.
+Whilst the numbers reported sleeping rough in the district have been low compared to other areas, there is the potential for rough sleeping numbers to increase as more people become threatened with homelessness due to varying reasons.

-The Council is keen to work with landlords to prevent homelessness and source accommodation for our residents.
-If landlords wish to work with the Council to meet housing needs in the district, they can e-mail housingmail@tendringdc.gov.uk
+The Council is keen to work with landlords to prevent homelessness and source accommodation for its residents.
+If landlords wish to work with the Council to meet housing needs in the district, they should e-mail housingmail@tendringdc.gov.uk